 Particularly when there are children involved or spousal support issues to consider, leaving the marital residence too soon can lead to unintended bad consequences for your case.

 If domestic violence is an issue, by all means, leave--but in most other cases you are far better to consult an attorney before moving out.

 Moving out is usually the “first step” to a divorce for most couples.
-Get started on the right foot, however, and make the first step getting the “OK” from your attorney.
+Get started on the right foot, however, and make the first step getting the “OK” from your divorce lawyer.